 Once all of these boxes are checked, it’ll be much easier to wade through the content and allow your agency marketers to move along with the campaign.

-The end of the year is coming up quickly!
-As we discussed in our blog post, The Ultimate 2020 Website Strategy Playbook, it’s the perfect time to take a good look at what’s been working for your B2B brand and what might need some work.
+As we discussed in our blog post, The Ultimate 2020 Website Strategy Playbook, it’s time to take a good look at what’s been working for your B2B brand and what might need some additional attention.
 You may have already done a website audit, gone over your budget for the upcoming year, and reassessed your SEO strategy.
 But we’re going to take a wild guess and assume it’s been a while since you’ve refreshed your value proposition.
 Don’t feel bad!
 That’s why we’re here.
 Let’s why you should take another look at this and how to do it.

 What is a value proposition?